Growing Philodendron

 Planting Philodendron

 Plant Philodendrons in rich, moist soil that promotes drainage.
 A soil with high organic content or added slow-release fertilizer will support growth and keep this beauty pushing out new foliage.
 Philodendrons are tolerant plants and can handle living in cramped conditions, but they prefer room to spread out.
 While this plant will survive when root-bound, growth will slow.
 Repot Philodendron plants when the roots begin to grow through the drainage holes in the container.
-Select a larger pot or separate the plant into smaller sections and repot them in appropriately sized containers.
+Select a larger pot or separate the plant into smaller sections and repot them in an appropriately sized container.

 Watering Philodendron